niksy/advertol/docs/control.md

 Returns: `Promise<boolean>`

 Should this control be triggered.
-If true, continues with executing lifecycle hooks (`afterZoneLoad`, `onZoneShow` and `onZoneHide`), otherwise stops executing control.
+If true, continues with executing lifecycle hooks (`onInitialControlTrigger`, `onZoneShow` and `onZoneHide`), otherwise stops executing control.

 After `Promise` is resolved, its value is cached for zone ID and it won’t execute again.
 Every other call to control instance for particular will use already cached value.